PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 12:04:39
+Last updated: 2024-04-08 12:05:49
-Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar
+Random Quote: Things never work out the way you imagine they will. - Lucien